ibm-cloud-docs/vmwaresolutions/services/f5_considerations.md

 Each ESXi server has a capacity of 16 cores * 2.1 GHz = 33.6 GHz.
 Therefore, the first two requirements are met if both servers are active and there is at least 16.8 GHz of CPU and 16 GB RAM available on each server.

-However, by default, vSphere HA reserves 50% of CPU and RAM for failover on vCenter Server instances that were initially deployed with two ESXi servers.
+However, by default, vSphere HA reserves 50% of CPU and RAM for failover on Automated instances that were initially deployed with two ESXi servers.
 For this example, the following configuration is available:

 `50% of 2 * 16 cores * 2.1 GHz = 33.6 GHz available`